 Let's say your average client is worth $1000 (or insert what 1 new client is worth to you).
 Let's say in your first month, you grow by 500 members - and don't get a single new client.
 Sucks - but it might happen.

-Month 2 comes, you get up to 1000 members, and bring in a new client.
+Month 2 comes, you get up to 1000 members, and bring in 5 new clients.

-Month 3 comes, up to 1500 members and you bring in two new clients.
+Month 3 comes, up to 1500 members and you bring in 10 new clients.

 The trend continues - and month by month your client roster keeps growing.

-By month 6, you will have 15 new clients if this trend continues.
+By month 6, you will have a ton of new clients if this trend continues.
 What would that be worth for your business?
-Do the math.
-Keep in mind that's an abysmal conversion rate with only 15 / 3000 members signing on.
-That's a 0.05% rate!

 I think you can do better than that.
-So look at your average client value, average conversion rates, and think about how having another 3,000-5,000 new leads in your target market could change your life in the next six months.
+Think about how having another 3,000-5,000 new leads in your target market could change your life in the next six months.

 Now that first possible dry month doesn't seem so bad does it?